 [See also: “Pennsylvania’s Emergency Men: The 130th Pennsylvania” by blogger Dave Maher, and The History of the 130th Regiment, Pennsylvania Volunteer Infantry, a Master’s Thesis by Terrence W. Beltz (2004).]

 Harpers Ferry [Virginia]

 September 28th 1862

 I again commence to address you a few lines, to let know that I am still in the land of the living, after one of the most disastrous battles [Battle of Antietam] that this continent ever saw.
 I was not in the action but it was not my fault.
 You know we soldiers must perform any duty that is imposed on us by our officers.
-You know, I was left behind as a camp guard and of course owing to that fact, I was not in the battle.
+I was left behind as a camp guard and of course owing to that fact, I was not in the battle.
 I am in excellent health, thank God and in good spirits.